* Dollar rebounds from 3-month lows versus euro, yen

-The dollar index that gauges its value against the euro, yen and four other currencies was up 0.19 percent at 80.232, bringing its month-to-date gain to 0.95 percent.
+The dollar index that gauges its value against the euro, yen and four other currencies was up 0.17 percent at 80.232, bringing its month-to-date gain to 0.95 percent.

-U.S. 10-year Treasury yields, which have a good correlation with the dollar/yen pair, climbed to 2.56 percent.
+U.S. 10-year Treasury yields, which have a good correlation with the dollar/yen pair, edged up to 2.54 percent.
 Last week, they hit 2.473 percent, the lowest since October.

-The greenback's rise was held back by a larger-than-forecast rise in weekly domestic first-time for unemployment benefits, raising doubts about another month of strong payroll gains.
+The greenback's rise was held back by a larger-than-forecast rise in weekly domestic first-time for unemployment benefits, raising doubts about another month of strong payroll increase.

 EURO FINDS FOOTING

-The euro, while weaker against the dollar, firmed against the yen at 138.98 yen, recovering from a 3-1/2 month low of 138.15 yen set on Wednesday.
+The euro, while weaker against the dollar, held steady against the yen at 138.72 yen, recovering from a 3-1/2 month low of 138.15 yen set on Wednesday.

 The euro had fallen early in the London session after data showed French business activity unexpectedly shrinking in May, but quickly recovered ground after the German purchasing managers' index was released.

 "True, it points to some growth, but it's not really enough," said Peter Kinsella, currency strategist at Commerzbank in London.
 "There are deflationary forces in play and we expect the European Central Bank to cut rates next month, perhaps negative rates too."
-(Additional reporting by Anirban Nag and Patrick Graham in London; Editing by Bernadette Baum and Nick Zieminski)
+(Additional reporting by Anirban Nag and Patrick Graham in London; Editing by Bernadette Baum)